 - The primary NIH organization for research on Scabies is the National Institute of Allergy and Infectious Diseases

 Scabies is an itchy skin condition caused by the microscopic mite Sarcoptes scabei.
-It is common all over the world, and it affects people of all races and social classes.
+It is common all over the world, and can affect anyone.
 Scabies spreads quickly in crowded conditions where there is frequent skin-to-skin contact between people.
-Hospitals, child-care centers and nursing homes are examples.
+Hospitals, child-care centers, and nursing homes are examples.
 Scabies can easily infect sex partners and other household members.
 Sharing clothes, towels, and bedding can also spread scabies.
 You cannot get scabies from a pet.
 Pets get a different mite infection called mange.

 Centers for Disease Control and Prevention

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)